Powerhouse Fire Unofficial Detour

 Angles National Forest Closures Page

-Halfmile’s Pacific Crest Trail Maps and Trail Notes have been updated for 2017!
+Halfmile’s Pacific Crest Trail Maps, Trail Notes, GPS Data, and Google Earth files have been updated for 2018.

 Halfmile’s Pacific Crest Trail maps are the most current and accurate Pacific Crest Trail maps available and widely used by thru-hikers and section hikers.
 Halfmile and many other volunteers have spent months with a GPS logging the trail and marking PCT landmarks from 2007 – 2016.